<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Motorcycling_Peru"Enjoying the view on our Peru Tours"

-We recommend starting with the bike that checks the most important boxes, and then building it to your liking from there in the aftermarket.
+So what's the best dual sport for you?
+We recommend starting with the bike that checks your most important boxes, and then building it to your liking from there in the aftermarket.

 You can always upgrade your seat, replace your bars, or have your suspension re-valved for your weight, but things like scheduled maintenance, engine output, and highway manners can't always be corrected.